Omnibus VI Package

 EP AGRI Committee Adopts Opinion on Chemical Products Simplification Proposal (CLP, Cosmetics, Fertilising Products)

-The European Parliament’s AGRI committee has adopted its opinion on the EU chemicals simplification omnibus, proposing faster market access for innovative microbial and organic fertilising products.
+The European Parliament's AGRI committee has adopted its opinion on the EU chemicals simplification omnibus, targeting faster market access for innovative microbial and organic fertilising products.
 This signals a legislative push toward streamlined assessment criteria and digital-by-default product information, aimed at reducing administrative burdens for specialty chemical and agri-tech operators.

 europarl.europa.euEuropean UnionEuropean Union